ClimateWatch-Vizzuality/india-platform/README.md

 ### App Reducers

 In the app reducers we will import all module's reducers and bind them to a key in the store using a `handleActions` wrapper.
-This wrapper uses `redux-actions`'s `handleActions` and glues all the individual reducers together to the matching actions.
+This wrapper uses `redux-tools`'s `handleActions` and glues all the individual reducers together to the matching actions.

 ### Domain description